 Let potential tenants know that you have accepted their applications.
 It’s best to do this with a phone call or a message that requires a reply so that you can schedule lease-signing with them.
 It’s a common practice to tell applicants that you screened but you haven’t chosen that another candidate has been selected.

 Set a deadline for lease-signing so that if the applicant decides not to rent your property, you can quickly move on to the next qualified candidate.

-If you collect a hold deposit because the tenant cannot move in immediately, be sure to set a deadline for the lease to be signed and for the first month's rent to be paid.
+If you collect a holding deposit because the tenant cannot move in immediately, be sure to set a deadline for the lease to be signed and for the first month’s rent to be paid.
 Many states have rules on handling hold deposits so be sure to follow them.

 Now, you’re ready for the big move-in.
 Give yourself a pat on the back.
 Vetting tenants is a complex and lengthy process but it gets easier with time.